Go to main content

 Hannes Kappler

-Lead Marketing and Tech
+Lead Marketing & Tech

 Hannes Kappler is the head of the b° future festival at the Bonn Institute.
 He studied at WAM - Die Medienakademie in Dortmund and gained valuable experience in media management.
 His career has taken him to various positions where he has further developed his skills.